 During this period, the brand was owned by one of the world’s biggest corporations, Nestlé.
 It turned Wonka into an umbrella brand; as a result, other sweets began to be sold under this name.
 This list included Laffy Taffy, SweeTARTS, etc. In connection with this, a rebranding was carried out.
 The new visual concept differed significantly from the original version.

 The coloring was updated with blue and brown.
-The first one was used as a background, and the second one was used to design the new element – chocolate drops.
-The word Bar changed its golden hue to a basic white.
-The updated design proves that the company strives to develop and constantly improve its product.
-In addition, the new design became more bright, positive, and understandable to children.
+The first was used as a background, and the second was used to design the new element, chocolate drops.
+The word “Bar” changed from its golden hue to a basic white.
+The updated design proves that the company strives to develop and constantly improve its products.
+In addition, the new design became brighter, more positive, and easier for children to understand.
 And they were the main target audience.

-After some time, the Nestlé company decided to release a new line of bars, “Wonka Exceptionals.”
-But, the company did not stop with this, and several more flavors appeared in the future.
-The concept of the iconic during this period changed again.
+After some time, Nestlé released a new line of bars, “Wonka Exceptionals.”
+However, the company did not stop with this, and several more flavors appeared in the future.
+The concept of the iconic changed again during this period.
 Management decided to change the color palette and design in general.

-The basis was taken version, which existed from 1996 to 2009.
-The luxurious purple color appeared on the package, harmoniously combined with gold, white and red shades.
-The font became simpler again and lost the fancy curls.
+The basis was taken from the version that existed from 1996 to 2009.
+The luxurious purple color appeared on the package, harmoniously combined with gold, white, and red shades.
+The font became simpler again, losing the fancy curls.

 2008 – today